 A vaccine is available and is free everyone between the ages of 9-26.
-The vaccine only works best if you are vaccinated before you start having sex.
+The vaccine only works if you are vaccinated before you start having sex.
 It is still useful even once you’ve had sex as you may not be exposed to all strains of HPV.
-Doctors should be able to provide more information.
+Doctors can provide more information.

 Lymphogranuloma venereum (LGV)

 LGV is a particularly virulent form of the Chlamydia bacteria.
 It is still rare, but it may become more common over time.Keep reading…